-The centre to communicate with relevant awarding organisations at the outset to resolve the issue.
-[JCP scenario 4]

-- Awarding Bodies to be contacted to make them aware of the delay - Courier to be contacted to establish the next earliest possible collection

-Uncollected papers to be placed in Secure Store until collection is possible in line with JCQ requirements.
+- ➤ The centre would communicate with relevant awarding organisations to resolve the issue. - Awarding Bodies would be contacted to make them aware of the delay - Courier would be contacted to establish the next earliest possible collection - Uncollected papers would be placed in Secure Store until collection is possible in line with JCQ requirements.

-13Assessment evidence is not available to be marked
+15. Assessment evidence is not available to be marked

-• Large scale damage to or destruction of completed examination scripts/ controlled assessment evidence before it can be marked
+Large scale damage to or destruction of completed examination scripts/NEA evidence before it can be marked

-It is the responsibility of the head of centre to communicate this immediately to the relevant awarding organisation(s) and subsequently to students and their parents or carers.
-[JCP scenario 6]

-- Awarding bodies are contacted immediately and guidance is sought - Appropriate evidence is supplied to Awarding Bodies as requested - If necessary students retake the assessment at the next possible window

-Parents and students are informed as soon as a resolution is agreed.
+- Head of Centre would communicate this immediately to the relevant awarding organisation(s) and subsequently to students and their parents. - Appropriate evidence is supplied to Awarding Bodies as requested - If necessary students retake the assessment at the next possible window - Parents and students are informed as soon as a resolution is agreed.

-14Centre unable to distribute results as normal
+16. Centre unable to distribute results as normal

-Centre is unable to access or manage the distribution of results to candidates, or to facilitate post-results services
+• Centre is unable to access or manage the distribution of results to candidates, or to facilitate post-results services